twpayne/chezmoi/docs/FAQ.md

 `chezmoi apply` if you're happy with them.

 `chezmoi edit` provides the following useful features:
-* It opens the correct file in the source state for you, so you don't have to know anything about source state attributes.
+* It opens the correct file in the source state for you with a filename matching the target filename, so your editor's syntax highlighting will work and you don't have to know anything about source state attributes.
 * If the dotfile is encrypted in the source state, then `chezmoi edit` will decrypt it to a private directory, open that file in your `$EDITOR`, and then re-encrypt the file when you quit your editor.
 That makes encryption more